The Benefits of a Multi-Cloud Strategy

 Businesses of every size and industry are implementing cloud services to reduce infrastructure cost and complexity, and accelerate the pace of innovation.
 Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS) solutions help companies avoid capital equipment outlays and operating expenses, and free up staff to focus on core business activities.

 Some businesses are leveraging public cloud services, some are building out their own cloud infrastructure and most are using a combination of both.
-A 2018 RightScale survey of nearly 1000 IT professionals reveals 92% of businesses are using public clouds, 75% are using private clouds and 71% are using a combination of public and private clouds.
+A 2020 Flexera State of the Cloud Report reveals 96% of businesses are using public clouds, 76% are using private clouds and 74% are using a combination of public and private clouds.

 You can implement cloud services using a public cloud, private cloud or hybrid cloud approach.

 Most businesses are embracing multi-cloud strategies–using multiple public and/or private clouds to avoid lock-in, minimize expenses and optimize performance.
-In the RightScale survey, 82% of enterprises have a multi-cloud strategy, while less than 15% plan to use a single public or private cloud.
+In the RightScale survey, 93% of enterprises have a multi-cloud strategy, while 7% plan to use a single public or private cloud.
 Today, the average company in the survey already uses five different clouds—three for production applications and two for experimentation.

 You can use multiple providers to avoid lock-in and improve vendor leverage.